gomesjj/gomesjj.github.io/_posts/2016-05-14-Want-a-USB-Ethernet-driver-for-ESXi-You-can-have-two.md

 ## Compiling the drivers

 I will not elaborate on how to compile the drivers here.
-If you are interested, I have some reasonably detailed steps and also build scripts accompanying the source code on GitHub.
+If you are interested, I have some reasonably detailed steps and also build scripts accompanying the source code on GitHub:

+* Repository for the [ASIX ax88179_178a](https://github.com/gomesjj/ax88179_178a) driver.
+* Repository for the [Realtek r8152](https://github.com/gomesjj/r8152) driver.

 ## TL;DR - Just gimme the driver